misals/stop_watch/README.md

 # stop_watch
-Created a stop watch page using HTML, CSS and JavaScript.
+Created a Stop Watch Web page using HTML, CSS and JavaScript.